shebpamm/shebpamm/README.md

 ## Hello!
-I'm Erik, an aspiring network engineer :wave:
+I'm Erik and I like managing software :wave:

 **[ [website] ] [ [blog] ] [ [linkedin] ]**

-### I'm a 20 year old Information Technology student from Finland
+### I'm a 22 year old Information Technology student from Finland

 - 🐣 Joined GitHub when I was 11
 - 🐤 First commit at 14 years old